sai8151/py-dashboard/README.md

 # UDP Client-Server Interaction System

-This project demonstrates a basic UDP client-server interaction system for managing user actions and administrative tasks.
+This project demonstrates a basic UDP client-server interaction system for managing user actions and administrative tasks.<br>
+Make sure you have python3 installed.
 ## Overview

 The system consists of two components: